Can "Withitness Skills" be applied to coaching and personal training?

 Do not forget the basics, such as proper stance, grip, and lifting technique.
 Resistance training professionals emphasize proper technique by providing the following: demonstrations of the exercise, techniques to prevent injury to those performing the exercises, and tips for those who spot various exercises.
 Additional "withit" instructions include safety warnings, demonstrations, and advice specific to each new lift for spotters and those performing lifts.

 With proper spacing, participants performing resistance training may exercise without injuring others.
-Coaches and trainers should check equipment and facilities at the start of each training session, during the sessions, and at the end of the session to assist in preventing accidents.
-Additional "withitness" skills related to weight training involve the process of observing the speed of weight and the path the weight follows.
-Slow bar speed may indicate fatigue is prevalent, and the lifter is close to failure in exercise completion.
+Coaches and trainers should check equipment and facilities at the start of each training session, during the sessions, and at the end of the session to prevent accidents.
+Additional "withitness" skills related to weight training involve the process of observing the speed of weight and its path.
 If the ends of the bar bearing the weight are uneven, the participant should stop the movement and place the weight on the floor or rack with good technique or assistance from a spotter.
 Then, the trainer adjusts the grip or weight and continues with the exercise.
+Slow bar speed may indicate fatigue is prevalent, and the lifter is close to failure in exercise completion.

 Withitness skills for those who work in power training